Best Summer Programs in the Bay Area – 2026

 Capping off the program is a formal research symposium, where students present their projects.
 Throughout the course of the experience, they’ll develop the skills they need to pursue STEM or healthcare-related careers.

 To apply to these Bay Area summer programs, students must have completed at least one year in math and biology.
 They also need to submit a resume, an essay, transcripts, and two recommendations.
-Furthermore, they must have a background that is considered underrepresented in the sciences, which includes students belonging to particular racial/ethnic groups, students with disabilities, and first-generation students.
+Furthermore, they must hail from a background that is considered underrepresented in the sciences, which includes students belonging to particular racial/ethnic groups, students with disabilities, and first-generation students.

 5) Santa Clara Summer Engineering Seminars

-• Location: Santa Clara, CA
+- Location: Santa Clara, CA

-• Program Length: 5 days
+- Program Length: 5 days

-• Application Deadline: March
+- Application Deadline: March 31

 Designed for students who wish to pursue engineering, the Summer Engineering Seminars (SES) provide both academic and hands-on learning.
 Workshops are offered in a number of engineering disciplines, including bioengineering, environmental engineering, and mechanical engineering.
 Students also complete a variety of projects and engage in social programming.
 The goal of SES is to excite students about the array of STEM career possibilities.